 - used or disclosed in connection with any serious credit infringement that we believe you may committed;

-- disclosed to our related companies in the GBGM Group, our agents or our professional advisors in certain circumstances;
+- disclosed to our parent company and its other related companies our agents or our professional advisors in certain circumstances;

 - disclosed to another entity for the processing and managing of any consumer credit products; or